Tips for Best Results-OTC

 - Gently massaging the antiperspirant into the skin may be useful.

 - To avoid irritation, only apply antiperspirant to completely dry skin.
 Dry your skin with a hair dryer on a cool setting if necessary.
 If there is any sweat or water on your skin, when you apply the antiperspirant, you will create skin irritation and stinging.

 - Never occlude, or wrap your skin in plastic, when using antiperspirants.
 This will only increase skin irritation and has not been proven to improve benefit whatsoever.

 - If you suffer from an annoyingly sweaty face, consider applying an antiperspirant along your hairline.
 Follow the application tips mentioned above, but test the product on a tiny area of skin first to make sure that it won’t cause irritation.

 - Aerosol antiperspirant products are particularly useful for managing sweaty feet.
 Spray an antiperspirant on the bottom of your feet and in between your toes as a first-line treatment.
 Antiperspirant wipes are a convenient option for the feet as well as other body areas.

 - Remember, it is common to combine treatments to strike the best balance for your sweat management.
-Consider combining Botox injections with Secret Clinical Strength, for example, for a longer lasting dry.
+Consider combining Botox injections with an antiperspirant, for example, for longer lasting effects.